peiqi-liu/peiqi-liu.github.io/writings/_posts/2017-11-09-the-curious-incident-of-the-dog-in-the-night-time-play-review.md

 category: THEATER REVIEW
 coauthor: "Bridget Bohlin"
 coauthor_url: "https://thetech.com/authors/bridget-bohlin"
-header_data: "★★★★✩
+header_data: "★★★★✩\n
-The Curious Incident of Dog in the Night-Time
+The Curious Incident of Dog in the Night-Time\n
-By SpeakEasy Stage Company
+By SpeakEasy Stage Company\n
-Play Adaptation by Simon Stephens
+Play Adaptation by Simon Stephens\n
-Based on the book “The Curious Incident of the Dog in the Night-Time” by Mark Haddon Playing until Nov.
-18
+Based on the book “The Curious Incident of the Dog in the Night-Time” by Mark Haddon\n Playing until Nov.
+18\n
 "
 ---